Equivariant stable sheaves and toric GIT: Introduction

-A fundamental theorem of Mehta and Ramanathan states that the restriction of a slope stable reflexive sheaf $\cE$ on $ X$ to a general complete intersection $Z\subset X$ of sufficiently high degree is again slope stable \cite{MeRa}.
-To the knowledge of the authors, there is no similar general statement for projections $\pi:X \to Y$, and our construction provides a result in this direction.
-More precisely, from Theorem \ref{theo:intro}, we deduce: \begin{corollary} Let $Y$ be a complete toric variety, $V$ be a toric decomposable vector bundle on $Y$ and $X$ be the toric variety $X=\mathbb{P}(V^\vee)$, with projection map $\pi:X\to Y$.
+Consider the toric variety $X=\mathbb{P}(V^\vee)$, with projection map $\pi:X\to Y$.
 Let $L_Y$ be a polarization on $Y$ such that $L_X=\pi^*L_Y\otimes \mathcal{O}_X(1)$ is ample on $X$.
 Then, there exists a real ample class $\alpha\in N^1(Y)_\mathbb{R}$ such that an equivariant reflexive sheaf $\mathcal{E}$ on $(Y,\alpha)$ is slope stable if and only if $\pi^*\mathcal{E}$ is slope stable on $(X,L_X)$. \end{corollary} \begin{remark} In the setting of Corollary \ref{cor:projective line bundles intro}, we give examples where we can determine the class $\alpha$ on $Y$ (see Section \ref{sec:proj bundles}).
-This class is not the one obtained from the GIT quotient of $(X,L_X)$, this being $L_Y$ in this case.
+This class is not the one obtained from the GIT quotient of $(X,L_X)$, that being $L_Y$ in this case.
 A quick look at the examples coming from Corollary \ref{cor:projective line bundles intro} suggests that in most cases, $\alpha$ will be different from $L_Y$.
 It would be interesting to obtain a general formula for $\alpha$ in terms of the geometric data $(X,L)$ and $G$, and in particular to understand if $\alpha$ is always rational or not. \end{remark} The proof of Theorem \ref{theo:intro} is divided in two main parts.
 The first one, in Section \ref{sec:toricdescent}, is the construction of the functors $\fP_\bfi$.
-It is naturally associated to the study of the descent of reflexive equivariant sheaves on a toric variety $X$ under a generic toric GIT quotient $X \dashrightarrow Y$.
+It is naturally associated to the study of the descent of equivariant reflexive sheaves on a toric variety $X$ under a generic toric GIT quotient $X \dashrightarrow Y$.
 Let us denote by $\iota : X^s \to X$ the inclusion of the stable locus and by $\pi : X^s \to Y$ the projection to the quotient.
-An equivariant sheaf $\cE$ descends to $Y$ if there is a sheaf $\check \cE$ on $ Y$ such that $\pi^*\check \cE$ is equivariantly isomorphic to $\iota^*\cE$.
+An equivariant sheaf $\cE$ descends to $Y$ if there exists a sheaf $\check \cE$ on $ Y$ such that $\pi^*\check \cE$ is equivariantly isomorphic to $\iota^*\cE$.
 In \cite{Ne}, Nevins gave a general criterion for the descent of a sheaf through a good quotient.
-In Section \ref{sec:Nevins reflexive}, we give a combinatorial criterion for the descent of reflexive equivariant sheaves under generic toric GIT quotients.
-We then build the functors $\fP_\bfi$, by extending reflexive equivariant sheaves pulled-back from $Y$ to $X^s$ across the unstable locus (see \cite{IlSu} for similar constructions).
+In Section \ref{sec:Nevins reflexive}, we give a combinatorial criterion for the descent of equivariant reflexive sheaves under generic toric GIT quotients.
+We then build the functors $\fP_\bfi$, by extending equivariant reflexive sheaves pulled-back from $Y$ to $X^s$ across the unstable locus (see \cite{IlSu} for similar constructions).
 The elements in the images of these functors are described geometrically, and correspond precisely to the reflexive sheaves that descend to $Y$ and for which the slopes on $X$ and $Y$ will be comparable.
 The second part of the proof of Theorem \ref{theo:intro}, given in Section \ref{sec:slopes and minkowski}, gives a relation between slopes on $(X,L)$ and slopes on $(Y,\alpha)$.
 A combinatorial formula describes these slopes \cite{HNS,DDK}.
 In this formula, there are contributions from the sheaves and from the polarizations.
 The functors $\fP_\bfi$ are precisely constructed so that the sheaf contributions can be compared on $X$ and $Y$.
 As for the polarization terms, they are related to the volumes of the facets of the associated polytopes.
 To be able to compare them through the quotient, we use a classical result of Minkowski stating precisely when the volumes of the facets of a polytope can be prescribed.